EpicCash/epic-payment-processor/README.md

 For Epic Pay, the following steps are required to process a payment:

-* Scan QRcode (from Merchant 'Terminal' - tablet or PC in person) or online checkout.
+* Scan QRcode from Merchant 'Terminal' - (tablet or PC second mini monitor) in person or online checkout.
-* Parse string into 3 data elements by delimeter (*) : Epic Receive address * Invoice Number or Transaction Description * Amount
+* Parse string into 3 data elements by delimeter (*) : Epic Receive address * Transaction Data * Amount
-* Second QRcode element contains Invoice/ID, Currency Code:Currency Amount for On-Chain Memo
+* Second QRcode element (Transaction Data) contains Invoice/ID and Currency Code:Currency Amount for On-Chain Memo
 * Jump to Send page
 * Autofill the Send Address, On-Chain Memo, Amount
 * User verifies info on Send page then taps Send to make Payment